 Sewage and Waste Removal

-Surprisingly, it is actually illegal to have an off-grid sewage system in Kentucky.
+Surprisingly, it is illegal to have an off-grid sewage system in Kentucky.
 The laws require homes to have “sanitary wastewater treatment systems.”

 Nearly half of Kentucky homes have a septic tank system for their waste.
 The state allows gravelless drain field chambers, low-pressure pipe systems, and fill-and-wait systems.
-In some rare cases, they also allow drip irrigation, aerobic, and surface discharge systems.
+In rare cases, they also allow drip irrigation, aerobic, and surface discharge systems.

 You can get more info on septic systems in Kentucky here.